decarlof/bin/readme.txt

 How to use auto:

-auto runs on the data analysis machine by monitoring a folder and executing for any new h5 file a try reconstruction (rec new_file.h5  --srs 30 --type try)
+auto runs on the data analysis machine by monitoring a folder and executing for any newly transferred h5 file a try reconstruction (rec new_file.h5  --srs 30 --type try)

 To run it:

     auto /local/data/

+the program will start monitoring /local/data recursively and at each new h5 file send a message like:

+    waiting for new file in /local/data/ to process executing script: rec --type try --srs 30 /local/data/2019-06/004_test.h5 Reconstructing a single file
+    (1500, 2048, 2448)
+    Raw data:  /local/data/2019-06/004_test.h5
+    Center:  1224.0
+    Reconstructions:  /local/data/2019-06/try_rec/004_test/recon_

 Dependency: pyinotify